Beckhoff-USA-Community/TE1400-Exception-handling-example/README.md

 This example shows how to catch an exception within a TE1400 generated PLC function block, create a memory dump file, and reset the TcCOM object.
 TwinCAT continues to run through the exception.
-Analysis of the exception/memory dump file is done offline using windows debugger.
+Analysis of the exception/memory dump file is done offline using [Windows debugger](https://learn.microsoft.com/en-us/windows-hardware/drivers/debugger/).

 ![image](https://user-images.githubusercontent.com/19829308/171736513-46c10c1f-8b97-4aa6-a1e6-087b2e98cd15.png)